“Ow! What the heck, Lei.” Luke, held his head as my cellphone struck him.

 Luke stormed towards the door, bumping his foot onto the foot of the couch.
-“Ow, fuck!
+“Ow, shit!
 I don’t get how you live in this stupid small apartment.”

 “Nothing is wrong with it.
 I am quite fine here.”
 My hand tightened on the door handle.
 A little more I would slap him.

 Luke lived in a bigger apartment and shared it with his best friend, Marko.
 He acquired the fancy two-bedroom unit shortly after we graduated from University.
 My best friend Cara dated Marko and introduced Luke and me before we actually had a class together.
 I was studying for a degree in Mathematics and him in Mechanical Engineering.
 We hit it off and were in love since then.
 Or so it seemed...

 He always teased me about the size of my apartment.
 I got a bargained deal of two hundred square feet for seven hundred dollars a month.
 I was just out of school and it seemed like the perfect fit for my budget, given that this was Miami.
 Luke’s own was more of a house than an apartment and I always wondered how he afforded it, given his tight budget.